krisds/koopa/README.txt

 = GG.tokens =

-In koopa.trees.antlr.generator, GG.tokens is a manual copy of the file with the same name from koopa.grammars.generator.
-If the original ever changes this means that the GGToANTLR generator is broken.
+In koopa.trees.antlr.generator, KG.tokens is a manual copy of the file with the same name from koopa.grammars.generator.
+If the original ever changes this means that the KGToANTLR generator is broken.
 In that case you need to update its tokens file.
-The ANT build script has a target to do this for you (SynchronizeGGTokens).
+The ANT build script has a target to do this for you (SynchronizeKGTokens).

 Do note that if a tokens file has changed, the grammar may not automatically get recompiled!
 If it doesn't you will likely start seeing very strange errors.